IntelligenzaArtificiale/Free-Auto-GPT/README.md

 from FreeLLM import ChatGPTAPI # FREE CHATGPT API
 #or
-from FreeLLM import HuggingChatAPI
+from FreeLLM import HuggingChatAPI from FreeLLM import BingChatAPI from FreeLLM import BardChatAPI

 # Instantiate a ChatGPT object with your token